What’s Meaningful About Keeping Shabbat? | Meaningful Judaism Podcast

 Well, what if we knew that keeping Shabbat actually makes something important, something kind of magical, happen in the world… even when it seems as if we’re just sitting at home doing nothing?
 And wouldn’t it be amazing if we had something to do or say, every single week, to remind us that we’re about to make this transcendent thing happen?

 In this episode of Meaningful Judaism, Rabbi David Fohrman dives deep into the words of the Torah’s commandment to keep Shabbat and uncovers a surprising message about the profound meaning of resting on the seventh day.
+If you'd like to experience this episode with stunning visuals, check out our animated version here.
 In conversation with host Imu Shalev, Rabbi Fohrman takes a new look at a Shabbat practice we may never have thought much about.
 And what they discover is that this familiar ritual actually ushers us through a portal to the transcendent meaning we long for.

 Boy soloist featured in this episode: Reuven Richman